 With additional plugins, I’ve upgraded my own blog posts and you can too.
 In my posts, for example, you can see “Click To Tweet” quotes within the text, you can also spot Pin It button on the images and find opt-in forms for my mailing list.

 All of that – thanks to plugins!
 So let’s see what are the must-have WordPress plugins.

 What to keep in mind before adding plugins to your WordPress website

 The simple truth of less is more works for plugins as well.
 If you install tons of plugins, your website will get slower and might even run into all kinds of errors.

-Therefore, before adding plugins to your website make sure you will benefit from them.
+Although there are some must-have WordPress plugins that all bloggers should have, before adding any of these plugins to your website make sure you will benefit from them.
 And keep the number of active plugins reasonable!

 WordPress websites can’t run without plugins.
 There is no option to “okay, I just won’t use them, just to be safe”.
 Even for the most basic features, you will need a plugin.
 And most WordPress websites already come with some plugin installations to begin with.